Stock market today: Wall Street falls toward worst loss since Election Day as vaccine makers sink

 Besides Friday's hit to vaccine makers, Treasury yields have also been climbing in the bond market on both the economy's surprising resilience and worries that Trump's policies could spur bigger U.S. government deficits and faster inflation.

-Lower interest rates can act as fuel for the stock market and economy, particularly after the Fed had kept rates at a two-decade high, but they can also put upward pressure on inflation.
+Lower interest rates can act as fuel for the economy and stock market, particularly after the Fed had kept rates at a two-decade high, but they can also put upward pressure on inflation.

-Traders have since ratcheted back expectations for the Fed to cut rates again at its meeting next month, though they still see better than a coin flip’s chance of it, according to data from CME Group.
+Traders have since ratcheted back forecasts for whether the Fed will cut rates again at its meeting next month, but they still see better than a coin flip’s chance of it, according to data from CME Group.

 On Friday, Treasury yields were mixed in the bond market following several reports on the economy.